 Sheep Mountain CO2 Well

-The Bureau of Land Management Royal Gorge Field Office is starting a public comment period for two CO2 wells on Sheep Mountain, near Gardner, CO.
-The comment period starts on August 8 and lasts until August 22, 2014.
-Comments should be sent to Aaron Richter at email@example.com.
+The Bureau of Land Management Royal Gorge Field Office is starting a public scoping period for two CO2 wells on Sheep Mountain, near Gardner, CO.
+The scoping period starts on Feb.
+24 and lasts until March 11, 2015.
+Comments should be sent to Aaron Richter at RGFO_Comments@blm.gov.

-The Sheep Mountain Unit is located approximately 6 miles south of Gardner Colorado, and has been producing CO2 since the early 1980’s.
-The produced CO2 is piped through an existing pipeline to the Permian Basin in West Texas, where it is injected underground into producing petroleum reservoirs that are in decline, aiding in the removal of the fluid minerals.
+The Sheep Mountain Unit is located approximately 6 miles south of Gardner and has been producing CO2 since the early 1980s.
+The produced CO2 is piped through an existing pipeline to the Permian Basin in west Texas, where it is injected underground into producing petroleum reservoirs that are in decline to help remove fluid minerals.

 For additional information please contact Aaron Richter at 719-269-8512.
 You can submit written comments to RGFO_Comments@blm.gov with “CO2 wells” in the subject line.